 So I need some fluff.
 And this is one of my favorites. :)

-Our family moved from Arizona to Idaho at the beginning of last year, so my kids don't have a lot of experience with snow.
-As a result, they haven't built many snowmen. ßThis is still true in 2013.
+Our family moved from Arizona to Idaho at the beginning of 2010.
+My kids hadn't had a lot of experience with snow at that point.
+As a result, they hadn't built many snowmen.

-We came up a several years ago (2006, I think) to visit family and that was my kids' first real experience with snow.
-This was their first snowman:
+We'd come up in 2006 to visit family and that was my kids' first real experience with snow.
+This is their first snowman:

-It wasn't really their fault this one turned out so sad since the snow didn't want to stick together, but still, he looked like he was already melting before they even finished.
+It wasn't really their fault this one turned out so sad since the snow didn't want to stick together, but still, he looked like he was already melting.
 Poor thing.

 When we moved here, I thought the kids would be all excited to get out there and make some awesome snowmen, but apparently, it's cold outside when it snows, so they resisted.
 Then we had the great blizzard of Nov 2010 (not as blizzardy as they made it sound like it would be) and since we were on break, the kids finally attempted another snowman.